nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/blob-upload-for-batch-processing.md

 Returns a 200 _OK_ status code for a complete chunked file and a 308 _Resume Incomplete_ status code for an incomplete chunked file.

-**It is this specific 308&nbsp;_Resume Incomplete_&nbsp;status code that lets you know that you either need to upload the missing chunks or to resume an interrupted file upload.**
+**It is this specific 308 _Resume Incomplete_ status code that lets you know that you either need to upload the missing chunks or to resume an interrupted file upload.**

 If the batch doesn't contain any file with the given index, returns a 404 _Not Found_ status code.